JohnMcGrane/johnmcgrane.github.io/_pages/nbckde.md

 leave_one_out_cv(df,NBClassifier)
 ```

-    Leave One Out Testing accuracy: 0.5963636364
+    Training accuracy: 0.5973855342
-    Leave One Out Training accuracy: 0.5973855342
+    Testing  accuracy: 0.5963636364

 # Naive Bayes with Kernel Density Estimation

 A Gaussian naive Bayes classifier assumes that each feature in the dataset adheres to a normal distribution.
 From our visualization of the feature distributions, we can tell that this is not true of our dataset.
 Although naive Bayes classifiers can still be used in such situations, it stands to reason that if we used non-Gaussian probability density functions to model each feature's data, we could improve the performance of the classifier.
 To make such a classifier and build improved probability density functions, we will utilize kernel density estimation.
-For this, we will use the KernelDensity function from sklearn.
-Our probability density functions will now look as follows:
+As an illustration of this, the following image shows the probability density distribution for each feature.

 ```python